 Other things to keep in mind

-Give yourself permission to grieve: Your loss is as deserving of sorrow and grief as any other.
-You may have a bond with your animal as you have had with humans.
+Permit yourself to grieve: Your loss deserves sorrow and grief as any other.
+You may bond with your animal as you have with humans.
 Allow yourself to grieve, and don’t judge yourself – your grief is appropriate and should be recognized.

 Give yourself time to grieve: There is no timeline for grief.
 Only you know when you can move through a day with less sadness, and no one can tell you that it’s “time to move on.”